 I had a roll of green moss and I cut it to make placemats that look like grass.
 My plan was to use this,

-When I was thrifting last week, I spotted this yellow scarf and thought it would be perfect for “penalty” flag napkins.
+When I was thrifting recently, I spotted this yellow scarf and thought it would be perfect for “penalty” flag napkins.

 You could certainly use yellow paper napkins to get a similar look.